delphix/mysqllinux/docs/docs/Pre-Requisites/Manual_Ingestion_Mode.md

 ### Staging Environment Requirements

 #### Staging OS User

+This is a typical Delphix OS staging user.
+Key requirements for this user are given below.

+Please refer to Delphix Docs for more detailed requirements.

 - A Delphix OS user with the elevated permissions to run *ps, mount, umount, mkdir, rmdir* commands without requiring a password